chadrem/tribe/README.md

     # Wait for the timeout.
     sleep(3)

-    # The result of the future is a timeout exception:
+    # The result of the future is a timeout exception.
     puts "Result: #{future.result}"

 #### Performance Summary